strelda/voting/README.md

 npm install
 npm run dev
 ```
+Now it runs on your localhost, which should accessible from the same network to all devices.

 # How does it work
 Python script in the backend counts submitted votes.
 The results are then displayed in the /results page.